xmarduel/meschach_ef/README.md

 # meschach_ef
 my **very** old finite element library, based on the meschach library.

-- 1D
+- 1D -> lots of ef
 - 2D
 - 3D

+with triangles/tetrahedras only

-Very nice python wrapper
+Very nice python wrapper (2.7)

-WARNING: some external dependencies not yet in repo.
+As Xcode project (10.14)

+External libs to compile separately.